Retrieve cryptocurrency prices using in-built Google Sheets functions.

 =IMPORTXML(URL, "//div[@class='priceValue ']")

-- IMPORTXML lets you import data using the HTML code in any webpage.
-For example, here we have fetched data from a div with the class name “priceValue ” which returns us the live value of the cryptocurrency.
+- The IMPORTXML function lets us import data using the HTML code from any webpage.
+For example, here we have fetched data from a div with the class name “priceValue” which returns us the live value of the cryptocurrency.

 - You can use IMPORTXML to pull any data from a website.
 To read more about IMPORTXML you can check out the article here.

-Hence in this article, we saw how to pull Crypto prices in Google Sheets.
-We saw how to do so using two methods, one using Google Finance and the other one using IMPORTXML.
-The Google Finance method is very limited in use whereas you can pull any data from any website using IMPORTXML.
+Hence in this article, we learned how to pull Crypto prices in Google Sheets.
+We learned how to do so using two methods, one using Google Finance and the other using IMPORTXML.
+The Google Finance method is very simple but quite limited in use while with the IMPORTXML function, we can pull data from any website but it’s more complicated.

-Loved this article on Slow Google Sheets?
+Loved this article on how to get crypto prices in Google Sheets?
 Want to know more formulas and functions in Google Sheets?
 Look at our definitive guide on Google Sheets which covers hundreds of such topics here.
 Enjoy reading!

 How to create a Dynamic Named Range In Google Sheets: In this article, we would have a look at a Dynamic Named Range in Google Sheets.
 We will implement it in a step-by-step fashion using a simple example.